mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 The Redfish collector reports the current power usage by the node reported by [Redfish Chassis Power](https://www.dell.com/support/manuals/fr-fr/idrac7-8-lifecycle-controller-v2.30.30.30/redfish_v2.30.30.30/power?guid=guid-aba3700c-8b2b-4d9b-9c89-73c3177055cc&lang=en-us) specification.
 Redfish is a newer server management protocol which succeeds IPMI.
-If IPMI DCMI is not available (or vendor chose to disable it), Redfish collector can be used to fetch the total power consumption of the server.
+If IPMI DCMI is not available (or vendor chose to disable it in the favour of Redfish), this collector can be used to fetch the total power consumption of the server.

 Redfish reports the power consumption stats for each chassis and collector exports